o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uidynamicscrollboxcomponent.md

   a horizontal or vertical list of elements in &ALYlong;. '
 title: UIDynamicScrollBoxComponent
 ---
-# UIDynamicScrollBoxComponent<a name="lua-scripting-ces-api-ui-uidynamicscrollboxcomponent"></a>
+# UIDynamicScrollBoxComponent {#lua-scripting-ces-api-ui-uidynamicscrollboxcomponent}

 Dynamically sets up scrollbox content as a horizontal or vertical list of elements that are cloned from a prototype element\.
 For efficient scrolling, only the minimum number of elements are created\.

-## UiDynamicScrollBoxBus<a name="lua-scripting-ces-api-ui-uidynamicscrollboxcomponent-uidynamicscrollboxbus"></a>
+## UiDynamicScrollBoxBus {#lua-scripting-ces-api-ui-uidynamicscrollboxcomponent-uidynamicscrollboxbus}

 Services messages for the `UiDynamicScrollBoxComponent`\.

-### GetChildElementAtLocationIndex<a name="lua-scripting-ces-api-ui-uidynamicscrollboxcomponent-uidynamicscrollboxbus-getchildelementatlocationindex"></a>
+### GetChildElementAtLocationIndex {#lua-scripting-ces-api-ui-uidynamicscrollboxcomponent-uidynamicscrollboxbus-getchildelementatlocationindex}

 Returns the child element at the specified location index\.